universal-design-tokens/udt/packages/parser-utils/README.md

   // format properties
   groupPropsToExtract: [ /* ... */ ];

-  // Function which is called for each group data object
-  // that is encountered.
-  //
-  // Is given the extracted properties of that group and its
-  // path, and should parse that data into whatever structure
-  // is desired.
-  parseGroupData: (data, path, contextFromParent) => {
-    /* ... */
-    return {
-      group: parsedGroup,

-      // optional:
-      addChild: (childName, childGroupOrToken) => { /*... */ },

-      // optional:
-      contextForChildren: /* anything you like */,
-    }
-  },

   // Function which is called for each design token
   // data object that is encountered.
   //